sjhloco/sjhloco-netbox_env_setup/README.md

 ### Data Models

-Each NetBox menu is represented by a seperate data model method.
+Each NetBox menu is represented by a separate data model method.
 When instantiated they use the input YAML file to create a list of dictionaries for each of objects under that NetBox menu.
-These dictionaires are run through check methods to create the NetBox objects.\
+These dictionaries are run through check methods to create the NetBox objects.\
 Any of the check methods can be hashed out if the objects are not required.
-Because of the hierarchical structure of the YAML file the mandatory dictionary elements mwill still be required in the file even if those objects are not being created by this script.
+Because of the hierarchical structure of the YAML file the mandatory dictionary elements will still be required in the file even if those objects are not being created by this script.
 For example, to create a rack the YAML file needs the tenant, site and rack-group.

 ***full_example.yaml*** is an example input file with all the available options defined.\
 ***simple_example.yaml*** is a more streamlined example with just the bare minimum of options defined.